 When entering a support issue in the online system, the partner can enter a priority level for the support issue.
 This priority level relates to the impact that the issue is having on the end user; while every issue generates a level of frustration, it is important to set the priority level in a responsible manner.
 Eralis will alter the priority level if it is deemed appropriate.
 If sending an email to support, the priority can be included in the subject line of the email.

 The response time outlined in the priority definitions below indicate the maximum time during standard business hours in North America that Eralis will take to update a support ticket.
 This does not include an automated acknowledgement of the support ticket.
 The response time does not indicate a resolution time for the ticket which will be dealt with on a case-by-case basis.

 - An urgent priority support issue indicates a scenario where a system function cannot be carried out affecting a critical business process and no workaround exists for the issue.

 The response time for an urgent priority ticket is immediate by way of a phone call through to the Eralis 24 hour support line.
 In such a scenario, the issue must first be logged in the partner support site.

 Eralis offers 24 hour support assistance for urgent issues.
-If an issue needs to be dealt with on an urgent basis outside of standard New Zealand business hours, once you have logged a ticket, please contact Eralis on the number outlined in the Eralis Support introduction and follow the prompts for after-hours support on SAP products.
+If an issue needs to be dealt with on an urgent basis outside of standard North American business hours, once you have logged a ticket, please contact Eralis on the number outlined in the Eralis Support introduction and follow the prompts for after-hours support on SAP products.